Bad-Idea-Factory/BadIdeas/README.md

 Open the project with Unreal Engine and wait AGES for it to find all the assets and compile everything locally

-Edit the project settings in Unreal Engine and specify your VPN IP address under UDP Messages
+Edit the project settings in Unreal Engine and specify your VPN IP address under UDP Messages, and change the multicast endpoint to 234.0.0.1:6666

 Open the multi-user editing window and connect to a session!